VladimirStepanov/pocket-golang-sdk/README.md

 ### Generate an authorization link

-Once you have a request token, you need to redirect the user to Pocket to authorize your application's request token.
-For getting authorize link use this method:
+Once you've had a request token, you need to redirect the user to Pocket to authorize your application's request token.
+For getting authorize link, use this method:

 ```go
 link := p.MakeAuthUrl("redirect-url")